Tysons Corner, Fairfax County, VA

-- The decks of two existing bridges over Dulles Toll Road will be widened in the middle to accommodate one extra lane on each bridge.
-The height of the bridges will be raised to meet standard clearance requirement of 16.5 feet.
+- The decks of two existing bridges over Dulles Toll Road were widened in the middle to accommodate one extra lane on each bridge.
+The height of the bridges were raised to meet standard clearance requirement of 16.5 feet.

 Project Fun Facts